Well the short answer is.. Yes! Absolutely! Here are a few tips to help you on the way:

-Worry drains brain power that could otherwise be used for problem solving, completing tasks, getting creative and setting goals.
-By practicing self awareness and a neutral, detached perspective on your emotions, body and surroundings you will be able to recognise when you’re entering a negative spiralling mental state and refocus your attention on what is in your control in the moment.
-Eventually this will become a habit and paralysing demotivating over- thinking will be (for the most part) a thing of the past.
+Worry drains brain power that could otherwise be used for problem-solving, completing tasks, getting creative and setting goals.
+By practising self-awareness and a neutral, detached perspective on your emotions, body and surroundings you will be able to recognise when you’re entering a negative spiralling mental state and refocus your attention on what is in your control in the moment.
+Eventually, this will become a habit and paralysing demotivating over-thinking can (for the most part) be a thing of the past.

 Talk to yourself like a Navy SEAL:

-How do they cope under so much intense pressure?
-It’s not what you think!
+How on earth do Navy SEALs cope under so much intense pressure?
+It’s probably not what you think:

 – They don’t take setbacks personally but instead see them as lessons and opportunities to grow and become stronger.
 ‘Tomorrow I will do better’.